ambrop72/aprinter/README.md

 ## Planned features (in the approximate order of priority):

+  * Delta robots and other coordinate transformations (CoreXY, polar).
   * Further optimization of the planning and stepping code, both for speed and memory usage.
   * Runtime configurability and settings in EEPROM.
   * SD card FAT32 support and write support.